How Much Does It Cost to Install a Level 2 EV Charger?

 Rebates

-The federal Alternative Fuel Refueling Property Credit (30% of cost, up to $1,000 for a home in an eligible census tract) was cut short by the 2025 tax law and now expires June 30, 2026, the charger must be installed and placed in service by that date to qualify.
-Beyond that, many utilities still rebate $250–$500 for a charger or discount overnight charging plans.
-Check current state and utility programs before you buy, some rebates require specific models.
+The federal Alternative Fuel Refueling Property Credit (30% of cost, up to $1,000 for a home in an eligible census tract) was cut short by the 2025 tax law and expired June 30, 2026.
+Chargers placed in service by that date may still qualify on a 2026 return.
+Today the real money is state and utility programs: many utilities still rebate $250–$500 for a charger or discount overnight charging plans.
+Check yours before you buy, since some rebates require specific models.

 Common questions